ricpol/gcd-utils/README.rst

 * Check for required fields, check page count.

-* Allow new lines inside a field (or at leas inside notes/synopsis).

 Known issues.
 -------------

 * Cross-version/platform unicode support in Python is hard.
 Depending on your operative system, locale and/or shell, the script might just crash on non-ASCII paths and file names, when launched by Python 2.
 But it should be ok on Python 3, and/or if you carefully rename your files to ASCII-only characters.
 Besides, non-ASCII filenames will only appear weird in the shell output - but generated file content will always be ok (ie, utf-8).

 * The script doesn't bother to check for already existing output file names, and will simply *append* the new content to the old.
 Which means, for example, that if by mistake you generate TSV output twice in a row, you will end up with a single TSV file containing twice the same sequences.
 So, be careful to clear output directory before launching the script.

+* You can't break lines inside a "descriptive" field (eg. notes, synopsis...).
+Unfortunately GCD import mechanism doesn't check for new-line marks, so you'll have to manually add your line breaks in the web interface.

 License and copyright.
 ----------------------